 Software Engineering: The Bad (IV)

-- 30 - In 1994, total U.S. project waste was 140 billion (80 billion from failed projects) out of a total of 250 billion in project spending - So, things are getting better (attributed to better project management skills industry wide), but we've still got a long way to go! - 66% of the surveyed projects in 2004 did not succeed!
+- So, things are getting better (attributed to better project management skills industry wide), but we still have a long way to go. - 66% of the surveyed projects in 2004 did not succeed!

 Software Engineering: The Ugly (I)